neo4jrb/neo4j-core/README.md

 Implementation:

+No state is cached in the neo4j-core (e.g. neo4j properties).

 The public `Neo4j::Node` classes is abstract and provides a common API/docs for both the embedded and neo4j server.

-The Neo4j::Embedded and Neo4j::Server modules contains drivers for classes like the Neo4j::Node.
+The Neo4j::Embedded and Neo4j::Server modules contains drivers for classes like the `Neo4j::Node`.
 This is implemented something like this:

 ```ruby